Advice from Insiders

 - A computer is screening your resume before they ever see it.
 If you don’t meet minimum qualifications, you’ll get screened out.

 - Yes, there are actually secret hiring criteria at times.
 No one will admit to this, but when there are several candidates equally matched, something else comes into play.
-Sure it’s illegal to discriminate, but unconscious discrimination takes place all the time.
-Hiring teams do it when they select the candidate that is most like them, has a certain image, or fits some other unspoken criteria.
+Sure, it’s illegal to discriminate, but unconscious discrimination takes place all the time.
+Hiring teams do it when they select the candidate who is most like them, has a certain image, or fits some other unspoken criteria.

 - If you don’t get an offer, they probably won’t tell you what you did wrong.
 There’s just too much liability in sharing this type of information.
 You can ask for feedback, but just know that you’ll probably get the “there was just someone more qualified than you” answer.